BenayounP/MyLittleFoodQuiz/README.md

 * The use of the latest tools and best practices from Google
 * An architecture allowing an easy evolution of the software

-# Some thought
+# About

-* due to json file language, the app is in french only
+* Due to json file language, the app is in french only

 # Tools